 There may be goosebumps to upper arm and thigh possibly with nausea

-and visual disturbances.
+and visual disturbances including light sensitivity.
 Problems often begin with heavy bags or

 purses, balancing phones between head and shoulder,

 or imbalances and strain by tight SCM or scalene muscles.